bhartiy/learnsellacious/pages/36.marketplace/16.favourite-store/docs.md

 ![](Screenshot%202020-05-26%20at%207.20.26%20PM.png)

-3. Which will bw shown in favorite store view same like wishlist.
+3. Which will be shown in favorite store view same like wishlist.

 ![](Screenshot%202020-05-26%20at%207.21.07%20PM.png)